mashisora/waapi-script-template/README.md

 ## Usage

-This Template use [waapic](https://github.com/mashisora/waapic) to communicate with Wwise Authoring Tool.
+This template use [waapic](https://github.com/mashisora/waapic) to communicate with Wwise Authoring Tool.

 ### Install Dependencies